recursionbane/fetch-inject/README.md

 Thanks to jhadbas for this update (2017/06/05):

-I wanted to let you know I've updated the build system to make it easier to use and you can get a ES5 bundle of Fetch Inject by doing the following:
+I've updated the build system to make it easier to use and you can get a ES5 bundle of Fetch Inject by doing the following:

-npm i && npm run build && cat dist/fetch-inject.umd.js for UMD npm i && npm run build && cat dist/fetch-inject.js for vanilla IIFE
+`npm i && npm run build && cat dist/fetch-inject.umd.js` for UMD `npm i && npm run build && cat dist/fetch-inject.js` for vanilla IIFE

-EDIT: This process is the exact same as before, but the NPM scripts have now been simplified.
+**EDIT:** This process is the exact same as before, but the NPM scripts have now been simplified.

 The dist bundles are also available both in minified and non-minified version on jsDelivr here:

 https://cdn.jsdelivr.net/npm/fetch-inject@latest/dist/ - for edge bundles
-https://cdn.jsdelivr.net/npm/fetch-inject@1.7.2/dist/fetch-inject.js for IIFE pinned at 1.7.2
+https://cdn.jsdelivr.net/npm/fetch-inject@1.7.2/dist/fetch-inject.js for IIFE pinned at `1.7.2`

 Cheers.